janniklth/janniks-web-app/README.md

 - Occasional repetition of similar articles.

 ### Stock Dashboard
-- Watchlist is not updated in real-time, because of limited API calls per day.
+- Watchlist is not updated, because of limited API calls per day.
+- It should only show the database connection

 ### Bootstrap Buttons
 - Bootstrap buttons are not displayed correctly sometimes